 Vocational Rehabilitation and Blind Services (VRBS) will continue to encumber Title VI, Part B funds on a fee-for service basis.
 When supported employment services exhaust Title VI, Part B funds, then Title I funds will be utilized to provide needed supported employment services.
 At this time and in recent years, this procedure has made it possible to provide all planned supported employment services for individuals receiving VRBS services.
-If in the future VRBS determines that there are inadequate funds to provide all needed supported employment services for individuals on the VRBS caseload, then supported employment will be funded with Title I dollars.
+If in the future VRBS determines that there are inadequate funds to provide all needed supported employment services for individuals on the VRBS caseload then supported employment will be funded with Title I dollars.

 In addition, VRBS prioritizes the use of supported employment models that maximize integration of persons with the most significant disabilities in real work sites, doing meaningful work.
 VRBS does not support the use of segregated bench work, sheltered, enclave or segregated crew models.

 VRBS has implemented and continues to refine the Customized Employment program to enhance competitive integrated employment opportunities for individuals with the most significant disabilities in Montana.
-For calendar year 2021, VRBS issued CEspecific contracts for the first time to 9 providers in various locations of the state with specialized certifications from Marc Gold & Associates.
+For calendar year 2021, VRBS issued CE-specific contracts for the first time to 9 providers in various locations of the state with specialized certifications from Marc Gold & Associates.
 For calendar year 2022, 11 CE contracts were issued.
 Title VI funds may be used to purchase Customized Employment services if it is determined that the client meets supported employment eligibility criteria and long-term supports will be needed despite the customized job created for the client.

-2. Describe the activities to be conducted, with funds reserved pursuant to section 603(d), for youth with the most significant disabilities, including:
+1. Describe the activities to be conducted, with funds reserved pursuant to section 603(d), for youth with the most significant disabilities, including:

-A. The provision of extended services for a period not to exceed 4 years; and

-Section 603(d) of the Rehabilitation Act requires a State to reserve half (50 percent) of its allotment for the provision of SE services, including extended services, to youth with the most significant disabilities.
-Once employment is obtained, VRBS funds the employment supports for youth with the most significant disabilities with the funds reserved pursuant to section 603(d) for 90 days minimum.
+A. The provision of extended services for a period not to exceed 4 years; and employment supports for youth with the most significant disabilities with the funds reserved pursuant to section 603(d) for 90 days minimum.
 Then the counselors may fund these supports longer (up to 4 years) while the counselor simultaneously is pursuing the availability of other long-term funding for the employment supports.